 It's the perfect place for Instagram.

-Rain only comes a few months a year and it's awesome being able to jump in the puddle rivers.
+Rain only comes a few months a year and it's awesome to jump in the river puddles.
 Learn more about our monsoon season here.

 We recommend taking the streetcar to Mercado San Augustin for some tamales and tortillas.